JRNY Connected Fitness Platform

 Account Creation & Activation

 The moment someone buys a piece of BowFlex equipment, they need a clear path into the digital platform.
-I designed the account creation and activation flows that bridge that gap, turning a hardware purchase into an active JRNY user.
+I designed the account creation and activation flows that close that gap, taking a hardware purchase to an active JRNY user in a few steps.

 Subscription Management